Walking

 View Route

 On average, I have a short break every 5 weeks.
-The longest without a rest day was 75 days from Guadelajara in Spain to Laayoune in Western Sahara.
+The longest stretch without a rest day was 75 days from Guadelajara in Spain to Laayoune in Western Sahara.

-During my walk, I burned around 550.000 calories.
-That's the equivalent of 1.650 cheeseburgers.
+During my walk, I burned around 550,000 calories.
+That's the equivalent of 1,650 cheeseburgers.